ericsoco/minecraft-server-ubuntu/README.md

 per Geyser/Floodgate instructions, i set `auth-type: floodgate` in geyser's config.yml more details on geyser config.yml here

-...I think we're now all set up on the server side? just need to figure out why the port forwarding isn't working, then start trying to connect w/ bedrock client (ipad).
-Eric Socolofsky <eric@transmote.com>

-Fri, Jan 6, 8:53 PM (23 hours ago)

-to me, Gloriane
-specified static IP for orangepi on router:
-Advanced Setup > LAN > Static IP Lease List > Add entry orangepi MAC address: XX:XX:XX:XX:XX:XX static IP I chose: 192.168.42.42

-this ^^ did it!
-also reconfigured port forwarding ("Virtual Server") to have a single service with both Minecraft main and Geyser ports configured within it.
-Don't think that makes a difference?
-But documenting JIC.
-Screenshot 2023-01-06 at 8.51.06 PM.png
-Note also that yougetsignal shows port 25565 (minecraft) as open, but 19132 (geyser) as closed.
-However, I can add it at the bottom of Servers tab in minecraft (client, on ipad) just fine.
-Eric Socolofsky <eric@transmote.com>

 Fri, Jan 6, 9:50 PM (23 hours ago)